vfarcic/vfarcic.github.io/docker-swarm/docker-swarm-updates.md

 ```bash
 docker service ls # Wait until all services are running
 ```

+Both services should, after a while, have replicas set to *1/1*.
+If they're not, please wait a while longer.

 Now that we have a working Swarm cluster and two services running, we can explore the ways to deploy a new release of the the *go-demo*.